 Our approach is experiential and practice-led and will give you opportunities to apply your learning and to develop skills to enhance your employability and career.

-This programme will support you in becoming an independent learner during the teaching, learning and assessment process.
+This course will support you in becoming an independent learner during the teaching, learning and assessment process.
 During induction we will support you in developing key study skills.
-Throughout the programme you will have the chance to complete activities which will enable you to practice legal skills including legal research, problem-solving, advocacy and drafting in order to develop and practice.
+Throughout the course you will have the chance to complete activities which will enable you to practice legal skills including legal research, problem-solving, advocacy and drafting in order to develop and practice.